 “Certainly.
 Proceed, sir.”

-Sure.
-THAT went sideways, this creativity retreat, but at the same time might I be called to task?
-Might an authority ask me, “Weren’t you appalled at the brutish way Lloyd Jameson was dismissed.
-And you did nothing?”
+‘Now THAT went sideways, I thought, this creativity retreat.
+I must step forward, speak up, dammit.
+But then I thought, might I be called to task?
+Might an authority ask me, ‘Weren’t you appalled at the brutish way Lloyd Jameson was belittled and dismissed.
+And you did nothing?’

-Number one I was only a monitor number two no one had assigned me actual leadership number three these were adults and their spouses or children or caregivers or powers of attorney all had the first right to take action and if I filed a complaint with the Retreat Organization a student’s case against this professor might lose its authority.
+Number one you’re only a monitor number two no one has assigned you actual leadership number three these are adults and their spouses or children or caregivers or powers of attorney all have the first right to take action and if you filed a complaint with the Retreat Organization a student’s case against this professor might lose its authority.

 The professor reached in his black bag and pulled out a pistol.
-I don't know much about handguns but the barrel had a hole the size of a sewer pipe.
+I don't know much about handguns but the barrel made me think of a sewer pipe.

 “What we’re going to do, class, is experience an emotion, the feeling we get from life’s real events, not from a book, or a movie, but from actually doing the act.”

 The professor picked up the gun.
 I could smell gun oil.
 He flipped it and held the handle towards Mildred.
-She stared at the gun.
+She stood next to him.

 “Remember what we’ve learned, woman.
 Show is better than tell, but how can you show what you don’t know?”